SvenskaSpel/locust-plugins/README.md

 pip install locust-plugins
 ```

-Then just `import locust_plugins` in your locustfile and use whatever parts you need.
+Then just `import locust_plugins` in your locustfile and use whatever plugins you need (see below)

 # Configuration